Gaussian gravitational constant: Discussion

 The correction due to the division by the square root of M reflects the fact that the Earth–Moon system is not orbiting the Sun itself, but the center of mass of the system.

-Isaac Newton himself determined a value of this constant which agreed with Gauss' value to six significant digits.
+Isaac Newton himself determined a value of this constant which agreed with Gauss's value to six significant digits.

 Gauss (1809) gave the value with nine significant digits, as 3548.18761 arc seconds.

 Since all involved parameters, the orbital period, the Earth-to-Sun mass ratio, the semi-major axis and the length of the mean solar day, are subject to increasingly refined measurement, the precise value of the constant would have to be revised over time.

 But since the constant is involved in determining the orbital parameters of all other bodies in the Solar System, it was found to be more convenient to set it to a fixed value, by definition, implying that the value of a would deviate from unity.